talkingscott/s3testj/README.md

 ## Installation
 A shaded jar containing the tools can be simply built from source with maven and Java 8.
-(They probably will build on Java 7, but the POM specified JDK 1.8.)
+(They probably will build on Java 7, but the POM specifies JDK 1.8.)
 ```
 git clone https://github.com/talkingscott/s3testj.git
 mvn package